What Your Body's Limitations Can Tell You About Your Golf Swing

 5. Spine Mobility

-The mid-back plays a crucial role in the rotational aspects of your swing.
+Similar to the shoulders, the mid-back plays a crucial role in the rotational aspects of your swing.
 If you're unable to rotate effectively through this part of your spine, you may find your swing feels restricted or your range of motion limited.
 Stiffness in the thoracic spine forces the lower back or shoulders to overcompensate, often leading to pain or injury.

 Your golf swing isn’t just about technique—it's a reflection of how your body moves as a whole.
 Physical limitations, from core weakness to limited mobility, can have a significant impact on your performance.
 By identifying these weaknesses, you can not only improve your game but also prevent injury and enhance your overall physical health.